Joyanna Rose Gittings

 She took a leave from artistic practice to focus on raising her four children, moving from Ohio to Colorado in 2010, until 2015 when she began to focus again on art.
 Beginning in watercolor, she expanded into murals, public art, and multimedia installation.
 Presently, she is a community- based bilingual artist who makes contemplative work about personal narratives, combining watercolor in new ways with various other 2D and 3D media and language.

-Currently she serves her community as board President for East Boulder County Artists, committee member for the Longmont Creative District, bilingual art instructor for the Firehouse Art Center, and business owner.
+Currently she serves her community as committee member for the Longmont Creative District and Dia de los Muertos Festival, bilingual art and Artesanía instructor for the Firehouse Art Center (2025 Colorado Creative Industries Folk and Traditional Arts Grant Recipient), and Wonder Bringer At Large.
 She lives in Berthoud, Colorado with her family and Labrador Retriever.

 Her work is held in private collections nationally, and she has completed numerous public and private commissioned mural projects.

-Recent Exhibitions:
+Recent Projects:

-Inception, Firehouse Art Center Educator (FAC) Showcase, January 2025
+Inception, Firehouse Art Center (FAC) Educator Showcase, January 2025

 Alebrijes Mágicos, FAC, Paper Sculptures, October 2024